Partnership Ref.: |

 Background: Melvin has studied theology, social work, management, discipleship and missions in the UK, Jamaica and Zambia.
 He has been in ministry for a long time, doing church planting and pastoral work in remote parts of Zambia.

-Current involvement: Isaac serves as Director of the organisation.
+Current involvement: Dan serves as Director of the organisation.
 He is involved with the co-ordination, administration, discipling, training and equipping of missionaries for pioneer work both inside and outside of Zambia.

 Operation Mobilisation is a bible based ‘faith’ movement committed to world evangelism.